Homosexuality and Community in the Early Nazi Movement

-Still, the holocaust happened, and Stormtrooper Families reminds us that it was the young men of Germany, primed with ambition but hobbled by circumstance, who provided the fuel for the bonfires of Hamburg and Berlin, conflations that grew to consume those very people who had built the pyres—and then dropped the match.
+Still, the holocaust happened, and Stormtrooper Families reminds us that it was the restless young men of Germany, primed with ambition and hobbled by circumstance, who provided the fuel for the bonfires of Hamburg and Berlin, conflagrations that grew to consume those very people who had built the pyres—then tossed the match.

-An abbreviated version of this review was published in Out In Jersey magazine, June 2015.
+A version of this review was first published in Out In Jersey magazine, June 2015.

 ©2015, 2016 by C. Todd White